3redronin/mu-server/HTTP2-CONCURRENCY.md

 executor does not accumulate duplicate work.
 Timer threads do not mutate protocol state, perform socket I/O, or invoke user code.

-Connection idle-timeout scans and WebSocket pings use this facility.
-As coordinator ownership expands, HTTP/2 timeout expiry will enqueue coordinator commands through the same timer rather than mutating protocol state on the timer thread.
-The current local SETTINGS acknowledgement and request-body read deadlines are not yet scheduled by this facility.
+Connection idle-timeout scans, WebSocket pings, and HTTP/2 SETTINGS acknowledgement deadlines use this facility.
+SETTINGS expiry atomically wins or loses a race with its ACK, then enqueues a connection-error command without mutating protocol state on the timer thread.
+Request-body read deadlines remain local blocking deadlines for now.

 ## Ownership